 Financial information is crucial and important for individuals and for enterprises as well.
-For individuals, they can use financial information when making investment decisions.
+Individuals can use financial information when making investment decisions.
 They can also use it to manage their money as well as part of personal finance.
 On the other hand, for enterprises, financial information is important when making managerial decisions.

 When it comes to the entity itself, financial information is important to it because, from this financial information, the company is able to make decisions on its growth.
 What expansions should it apply?
 Is it ready to have a second branch?
 Is it able to pay off its debts and its investors for its shares and its employees?
 What expenses should it make?
 What investments are good for it?
 What other ventures and promotions should it apply?
 Is it spending too much or too little?
 Is it even earning at all?